simatic-ax/learning-path/05_oop_in_st/slides/slides.md

 #
 #### Remarks

->Classes can not instantiated in:
+>Classes can not be instantiated in:
 >
 >* **VAR_TEMP** section
 >* **VAR_INPUT** section